vinny59200/STRIKINGLYCALORIESCOUNTER/README.md

 Put the content of the header.html file in Settings->Show Advanced->Custom Code->Header code, save and publish.

 ## PAGE
-Put the content of the page.html file in your page.
+Put the content of the html files (vv-calories/kim-calories/amr) in your page.
 Choose a section of type 'App Store & HTML'.
 Click on that section.
 Choose the first item 'HTML'.
 And paste the content from page.html in the appearing textarea.
 Save, publish.